Honda reports fiscal quarterly loss, to streamline models

 For the fiscal year through March, Honda recorded a 610.3 billion yen ($5.5 billion) profit, down 42% on year because of an absence of a U.S. tax break, which boosted earnings the previous year.

-Chief Executive Takahiro Hachigo announced Honda will streamline its product offerings, consolidating model variations, and increase parts-sharing to cut costs.

-He said the first model developed under the new “architecture” will launch next year.
+Chief Executive Takahiro Hachigo announced Honda will streamline its product offerings, consolidating model variations, and increase parts-sharing to cut costs, with the first model developed under the new “architecture” launching next year.

+Inter-regional cooperation will reduce manpower needs by a third, which will instead be used for research and development, he said.

+In North America, a critical market for the Japanese automakers, Honda will reduce model options to realize growth, he added.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.